 So, what kinds of things do you tell yourself?
 What do you think you deserve?
 How do you react to failure or rejection?
 Do you find that the people you date reinforce that self-talk?

 Something is holding you back from changing the types of people you date.
 Once you figure out whatever this thing is (or these things are), you'll be able to choose people differently.

 3. Consciously practice loving yourself.

-This type of loving yourself doesn't involve battery operated toys or stocking up on hand lotions.
+This type of loving yourself doesn't involve battery operated toys.

 Rather, it involves loving yourself without a mate.
 Lots of people have a tendency to fear breakups because of their fear of being alone; conquering this fear is a key to breaking the pattern of bad dating.
 So, take some time to deal with yourself head on and crush that fear of being single.